The Backyard Naturalist has tips on how to support wild birds and get the most out of backyard birding during the heat of summer.

 - Clean out your bird houses/nest boxes after each brood and they will nest again!!
 Cavity nesting birds have 2-3 broods a season.
 They prefer clean houses for each brood.

-- It’s Hummingbird Season and fresh nectar is essential!
+- Hummingbirds are active and fresh nectar is essential!
 Feeders should be emptied and rinsed (no soap!) two to three times a week—or sooner if it looks cloudy—and refilled with fresh nectar.
 See The Backyard Naturalist’s Hummingbird Nectar Recipe.

 - Clean feeders regularly!
 Check for mold and clumpy seed, particularly after lots of rain and humidity.
 Hot soapy water is great for seed feeders.
 Soak.
 Scrub.
 Rinse well.
 Dry.
 Refill.